greywolf001au/termhelper/README.md

 Colors: this module will allow terminal colors and styles however this library extends the String prototype.
 While it works quite nicely it is not the prefered method.

   -----------------------------------------------------------------------------------------------

-** Other Projects

-Node.js IRC Client, this application has the alias NoIRC and will be made available soon.
-NoIRC allows browser connections to an IRC server.
-This project is still in development and is being tested on UnrealIRCD. if you run a different IRCD and would like to create an interpreter please contact me on my IRC server.